III (JoJo EP): Tour

-On October 5, 2015 JoJo announced her second major nationwide tour entitled The "I Am JoJo Tour" via her official Twitter page.[5]
-The tour will visit 23 cities all across North America beginning on November 2 at Minneapolis’ Triple Rock Social Club and runs through the end of the year, wrapping up on JoJo's 25th Birthday on December 20 at the Hi Ho Lounge in New Orleans.
+On October 5, 2015 JoJo announced her second major nationwide tour entitled I Am JoJo Tour, via her official Twitter page.
+The tour will visit 23 cities all across North America beginning on November 2 at Minneapolis' Triple Rock Social Club and runs through the end of the year, wrapping up on JoJo's 25th Birthday on December 20 at the Hi Ho Lounge in New Orleans.

 Critical reception

 III received positive reviews from music critics.
 SoSo Gay said that it was "A typically A-grade set of material from one of this generation’s most talented singers and songwriters.
 III is a highly accomplished set of songs that bode well for the inevitable new studio album."